jose99fdp/r136/docs/README.md

 ## Security Considerations

-- The `Yuriai_API_KEY` is automatically generated if not provided.
+- The `Zenai_API_KEY` is automatically generated if not provided.
 Ensure to keep this key secure and do not share it publicly.
 - When using authentication providers (GitHub, Google, Microsoft), ensure that the client IDs and secrets are kept confidential.
 - Be cautious when enabling file uploads and voice input, as these features may introduce potential security risks if not properly managed.

 ## Configuration

-Each Yuri AI Agent has its own settings for interfacing with AI providers, and other configuration options.
+Each Zen AI Agent has its own settings for interfacing with AI providers, and other configuration options.
 These settings can be set and modified through the web interface.

 ## Documentation

 Need more information?
-Check out the documentation for more details to get a better understanding of the concepts and features of Yuriai.
+Check out the documentation for more details to get a better understanding of the concepts and features of Zenai.

 ## Other Repositories

-Check out the other Yuri AI repositories - these include the Yuri AI Streamlit Web UI, Yuri AI Python SDK, Yuri AI TypeScript SDK, Yuri AI Dart SDK, Yuri AI C# SDK, and more!
+Check out the other Zen AI repositories - these include the Zen AI Streamlit Web UI, Zen AI Python SDK, Zen AI TypeScript SDK, Zen AI Dart SDK, Zen AI C# SDK, and more!